swiftlang/swift-evolution/proposals/NNNN-forward-scan-trailing-closures.md

 ## Proposed solution

 The idea of the forward-scan matching rule is to match trailing closure arguments to parameters in the same forward, left-to-right manner that other arguments are matched to parameters.
 The unlabeled trailing closure will be matched to the next parameter that is either unlabeled or has a declared type that structurally resembles a function type (defined below).
-For example above, this means the following:
+For the example above, this means the following:

 ```swift
 UIView.animate(withDuration: 0.3) {